1Revenger1/Dragonite/README.md

 # Dragonite
 Dragonite is a Discord bot that will have many functions such as playing music, moderation, and more.

-Current Version: v0-7
+Current Version: v0-8.0

 Future:
-  v0-7.1:
+  v0-8.1:
-  Fight modifiers based off of level and completed logging
+  Actually finish off logging